Akuboja/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11. Give executable permission to all subdirectories of the current directory for the owner, user group and other users
 12. Creat a dir and set the directory permission
 13. Change group ownership
+14. Change owner and group owner for all files and directories in the working directories